 Above: “My advice to gardeners would be make the most of plants that thrive and don’t struggle with exotic things that aren’t suited to your climate or soil,” says Lewis.
 “If you have a deer problem, like us, grow things they don’t like (there are a few).”

-Above: Lewis' An Illustrated Country Year will be published September 1; it will be £18 from Bloomsbury.
-Charles, Prince of Wales wrote the Forward to Lewis's most recent book, The Illustrated Guide to Chickens, which covered such topics as combs, feathers, broodiness, and culling.
+Above: Lewis’ An Illustrated Country Year is £18 from Bloomsbury.
+Charles, Prince of Wales wrote the Forward to Lewis’s most recent previous book, The Illustrated Guide to Chickens, which covered such topics as combs, feathers, broodiness, and culling.

 Above: The garden is made up of lawn and paths through the wooded areas and has been a large inspiration for Lewis’ forthcoming book.

 Above: Lewis’ new book will cover everything you might encounter on a walk in the country, from beetles to buzzards, to bluebells, to birds.

 Above: Rainwater from the roof is collected to water tender seedlings that might not tolerate tap water.

 Above: A tangle of clematis grows against the house.